-Unless you have been living in a cave for the past 25 years, you will undoubtedly have heard of the rise of the online retail phenomenon that is Amazon.
+Unless you have been living in a cave for the past 25 years, you will undoubtedly have heard of the rise of the online retail phenomenon known as Amazon.
 Started in 1994 by Jeff Bezos, Amazon's success has not only led to him to becoming the richest person in the world, but it has also created several other millionaires, and produced large incomes for many others.

 The Amazon affiliate marketing program is called 'Amazon Associates' and is free to join.
 You do need to fill out an application form and then wait for approval before you can start.
 Normally this approval is automatic although there can be circumstances in which your application could be rejected.
 One of the main reasons is that you do not yet have a website or that the website you have built lacks content.

 approved you are then able to start promoting Amazon products, but this raises

 another question in respect of which category of product you are going to

 promote.
 If you have already chosen a niche and built a website, it could well

 be that the goods for sale within that category doesn't pay as much as others.